maanavwadhwa/chess/README.md

 * Install cmu_graphics by following the directions here: https://academy.cs.cmu.edu/desktop
 * Make sure the cmu_graphics folder is at the same level/location as the Chess.py file
-* Open the Chess.py file and press Command B to to run the application
+* Run the Chess.py file; this can be done by pressing Command B in Visual Studio Code

 Libraries Needed: